Salman Rushdie: The Satanic Verses and the fatwa

-The publication of the book and the fatwā sparked violence around the world, with bookstores firebombed.
+The publication of the book and the fatwa sparked violence around the world, with bookstores firebombed.
 Muslim communities in several nations in the West held public rallies, burning copies of the book.
 Several people associated with translating or publishing the book were attacked, seriously injured, and even killed.
 Many more people died in riots in some countries.
-Despite the danger posed by the fatwā, Rushdie made a public appearance at London's Wembley Stadium on 11 August 1993, during a concert by U2.
+Despite the danger posed by the fatwa, Rushdie made a public appearance at London's Wembley Stadium on 11 August 1993, during a concert by U2.
 In 2010, U2 bassist Adam Clayton recalled that "lead vocalist Bono had been calling Salman Rushdie from the stage every night on the Zoo TV tour.
 When we played Wembley, Salman showed up in person and the stadium erupted.
 You [could] tell from [drummer] Larry Mullen, Jr.'s face that we weren't expecting it.
 Salman was a regular visitor after that.
 He had a backstage pass and he used it as often as possible.
 For a man who was supposed to be in hiding, it was remarkably easy to see him around the place."

 On 24 September 1998, as a precondition to the restoration of diplomatic relations with the UK, the Iranian government, then headed by Mohammad Khatami, gave a public commitment that it would "neither support nor hinder assassination operations on Rushdie."

 Hardliners in Iran have continued to reaffirm the death sentence.
-In early 2005, Khomeini's fatwā was reaffirmed by Iran's current dictator, Ayatollah Ali Khamenei, in a message to Muslim pilgrims making the annual pilgrimage to Mecca.
+In early 2005, Khomeini's fatwa was reaffirmed by Iran's current leader, Ayatollah Ali Khamenei, in a message to Muslim pilgrims making the annual pilgrimage to Mecca.
 Additionally, the Revolutionary Guards declared that the death sentence on him is still valid.

-Rushdie has reported that he still receives a "sort of Valentine's card" from Iran each year on 14 February letting him know the country has not forgotten the vow to kill him and has jokingly referred it as "my unfunny Valentine" in a reference to the song "My Funny Valentine".
+Rushdie has reported that he still receives a "sort of Valentine's card" from Iran each year on 14 February letting him know the country has not forgotten the vow to kill him and has jokingly referred to it as "my unfunny Valentine".
 He said, "It's reached the point where it's a piece of rhetoric rather than a real threat."
 Despite the threats on Rushdie personally, he said that his family has never been threatened, and that his mother, who lived in Pakistan during the later years of her life, even received outpourings of support.
 Rushdie himself has been prevented from entering Pakistan, however.

 A former bodyguard to Rushdie, Ron Evans, planned to publish a book recounting the behaviour of the author during the time he was in hiding.
 Evans said Rushdie tried to profit financially from the fatwa and was suicidal, but Rushdie dismissed the book as a "bunch of lies" and took legal action against Evans, his co-author and their publisher.
 On 26 August 2008, Rushdie received an apology at the High Court in London from all three parties.
-A memoir of his years of hiding, Joseph Anton, was released on 18 September 2012.
-Joseph Anton was Rushdie's secret alias.
+A memoir of his years of hiding, Joseph Anton, was released on 18 September 2012; "Joseph Anton" was Rushdie's secret alias during the height of the controversy.